sommern/larasynth/docs/index.md

 17.8.3.51904
 ```

-##### Installing
+##### Building

-When installing from source on Windows, you will need to add a few command line arguments when running CMake.
+When building from source on Windows, you will need to add a few command line arguments when running CMake.

 ```nohighlight
 $ cmake .. -G "Visual Studio 17 2022"